meltano/meltano/README.md

 After installing `meltano` CLI, you can choose to run meltano against the sample project.

-The sample project contains a sample `meltano.yml` file.
+The sample project contains a sample `meltano.yml` file:

-The configuration file will initially look like like this:

 `meltano.yml`